 - What is the difference between wild rice and pilaf?
 The only difference is the cooking method.
 Wild rice is often boiled without seasoning.
-Rice pilaf has the rice sauteed in a little oil with spices or herbs, before simmering slowly until softened.
+Rice pilaf has the rice toasted in a little oil with spices or herbs before simmering slowly until softened.

 - Can I make my own wild rice mix?
-To make your own wild rice mix, combine equal parts brown basmati grains and long black rice.
+To make your own mix, combine equal parts brown basmati grains and long black rice.
+Easy peasy!

 - Is there a substitute for the white wine?
 Of course!
-Just simply swap out some lemon juice in its place.
+Just simply swap out some lemon juice or veggie stock in its place.

 More Rice Recipes:

 - Coconut Spinach Rice Pilaf

 - Lemon Artichoke Risotto.